Avery246813579/Java-Game-Engine/README.md

 #### Bugs
 - If you get too close with new close hitbox detection you can get stuck
+- Entity is removed the second it hits the edge

 Games I want to make:
 - Animal Crossing